Renal Artery Stenosis and Occlusion

 View Patient Education

-Renal hypoperfusion results in renovascular hypertension, renal failure and, if complete occlusion occurs, renal infarction and necrosis.
+Renal hypoperfusion results in renovascular hypertension, kidney failure and, if complete occlusion occurs, renal infarction and necrosis.

 Etiology of Renal Artery Stenosis and Occlusion